Doncaster railway station: History

+The station was built in 1850, replacing a temporary structure constructed two years earlier and located some 450 yard further south.
+Between 1850 and 1873, the station had two main platforms, with loops to each platform diverting off the main running lines.

-The railway station was built in 1849 replacing a temporary structure constructed a year earlier.
-It was rebuilt in its present form in 1938 and has had several slight modifications since that date, most notably in 2006, when the new interchange and connection to Frenchgate Centre opened.
+It was rebuilt in its present form in 1938, where the platform on the townside of the station (the eastern side) was converted into an island platform thereby creating a fourth through running line.
+The station has had several slight modifications since that date: in 1976, a project to refurbish the passenger facilities was completed at a cost of £125,000 and, in 2006, the new interchange and connection to Frenchgate Centre opened.

+The station was evacuated and services on the East Coast Main Line stopped in March 1997 due to a bomb hoax called in by the IRA.
+Actual bombs were left at Wilmslow station in Cheshire on the same day.

-In May 2015, construction commenced on a new Platform 0 to the north-east of the station adjacent to the Frenchgate Centre on the site of the former cattle dock.
+In May 2015, construction commenced on a new platform 0 to the north-east of the station adjacent to the Frenchgate Centre on the site of the former cattle dock.
 It is used by terminating Northern Trains services to Hull, Beverley, Bridlington and Scarborough.
 This allowed these services to operate independently of the East Coast Main Line.
 It is joined to the rest of the station via a fully accessible overbridge.